WZhaoKe/aegpwb/doc/SolverUserManual.md

 area of a *closed surface* including the area of the cavity walls and any apertures in them.
-The total area of any apertures added to the cavity (`apertureArea`) are subtracted from this nominal surface area to give the `wallArea` of the cavity during the setup phase.
+The total area of any apertures added to the cavity (`apertureArea`) are subtracted from this nominal surface area to give the `wallArea` of the cavity during the solution.

 For the `'Cuboid'` and `'Generic'` types the ACS of the cavity walls is determined from `wallArea` using the electrical parameters `sigma` and `mu_r`.